 Women interested in freezing their own eggs will first be asked to undergo a series of fertility tests to assess their reproductive potential and readiness for the IVF process.

-- Initial evaluation of ovarian reserve.
-The first step for those wishing to freeze their own eggs is a consultation with one of PFC’s reproductive endocrinologists.
-One of the major considerations in fertility preservation is the age of the woman.
+The first step for those wishing to freeze their own eggs is a consultation with one of PFC's reproductive endocrinologists.
+One of the major considerations in egg freezing is the age of the woman.
 Is the patient still young enough at the time of freezing that they have a high likelihood of future success using these eggs?
 How many eggs might be needed to help ensure future success?
 In general, the older the patient at the time of egg freezing, the lower the rate of future success.
 This is true for all IVF patients, and not just for those freezing oocytes, because oocyte quality diminishes with maternal age.
 Therefore, for older women we might suggest more than one cycle with oocyte freezing to increase the number of eggs banked and theoretically, the odds of future success.

 Your doctor will also conduct a number of tests to determine your potential for creating a high number of eggs for freezing.

 FSH (follicle stimulating hormone) and Estradiol and AMH Blood Testing (indirect measure of ovarian reserve)

 As part of the body's normal reproductive cycle, a hormone called FSH recruits eggs to grow in the ovaries.
 High FSH levels in a woman indicate that the body is working extra hard to grow eggs, which can in turn be an indication of low egg numbers in the ovaries.
 This is called diminished ovarian reserve or DOR.
 A lower (or normal) FSH value indicates a greater potential for creating a substantial number of eggs for freezing.